Kinto/kinto.js/docs/api.md

 > `strategy` only applies to *outgoing* conflicts. *Incoming* conflicts will still
 > be reported in the `conflicts` array.
 See [`resolving conflicts section`](#resolving-conflicts-manually).

-You can override default options by passing `#sync()` a new `options` object; Kinto will merge these new values with the default ones:
+You can override default options by passing `#sync()` a new `options` object; Kinto.js will merge these new values with the default ones:

 ```js
 import Collection from "kinto/lib/collection";